facebookresearch/xR-EgoPose/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

+## Our Development Process
+... (in particular how this is synced with internal changes to the project)

 ## Pull Requests
 We actively welcome your pull requests.